25 Fun Google Tricks You’ll Want to Try Immediately

 In a manner of speaking, anyway.
 The “zerg” are a race of insectoid aliens in the popular Starcraft video game series.
 If you Google “zerg rush,” the Os in “Google” behave like zerglings, the race’s foot soldiers, and start chomping away at search results.
 Click to destroy them all!
 Need a laugh?
 Check out the 21 times people had instant regret while Googling (maybe you did after searching “zerg rush”).

 It speaks secret languages!

 On the top of your Google homepage, hit the nine squares at the top and go to My Account.
-Scroll to the bottom to find Language & Input Tools under Account Preferences.
+Scroll to the bottom to find Language under Data and Personalization.
 You can change your language to fun ways of speaking like Muppets (Bork, bork, bork!), Elmer Fudd (Ewmew Fudd), Klingon, and pirate.
-For instance, with that last one you’ll find “moorr” instead of “more.”
+For instance, with that ,last one you’ll find “moorr” instead of “more.”

 It defies gravity!